 - st = stitch

 - sc2tog = single crochet 2 stitches together

 Special Stitch: Modified XSt – X Stitch – Worked over two stitches crossing the second stitch in front of the first stitch and encasing the first stitch within it – think of it as the second stitch hugging the first stitch!
 Skip next st, dc in next stitch, working around stitch just made, work dc in skipped stitch.

 Crochet – Modified X-Stitch Tutorial

-Ch1 at beginning of round/row does not count as stitch.
+- Ch1 at beginning of round/row does not count as a stitch.

-Stitch count is in ( ) at end of the round.
-Stitch count is same as previous round, unless noted.
+- Stitch count is in ( ) at end of the round.
+Stitch count is the same as the previous round unless noted.

 Round 1: Color A, Ch2 (does not count as st), 8hdc in 2nd ch from hook, join.
 (8)

 Round 2: Ch1, 2hdc in each st around, join.
 (16)

 Round 3: Ch1, [2hdc, hdc] repeat around, join.
 (24)